-First aiders 4
+First aiders 3

-First aid boxes and defibrillators 4
+First aid boxes and defibrillators 3

-Off-site activities and trips 4
+Off-site activities and trips 3

-Care of boarders who are unwell 4
+Care of boarders who are unwell 3

-First aid training 4
+First aid training 3

-Out of college hours 4
+Out of college hours 3

-The role of the Appointed Person 5
+The role of the Appointed Person 4

-The role of the first aider 5
+The role of the first aider 4

-First aid information 5
+First aid information 4

-Risk assessment 5
+Risk assessment 4

-Students with special medical needs 5
+Students with special medical needs 4

-Contacting first aid personnel 5
+Contacting first aid personnel 4

-First aid accommodation 6
+First aid accommodation 5

-Hygiene/infection control 6
+Hygiene/infection control 5

-Dealing with spillages of bodily fluids 6
+Dealing with spillages of bodily fluids 5

-Control of risks (Universal Precautions) 6
+Control of risks (Universal Precautions) 5

-Clean up and decontamination of spills of bodily fluids 6
+Clean up and decontamination of spills of bodily fluids 5

-First Aid 6
+First Aid 5

-Reporting accidents 7
+Reporting accidents 6

 Administration of medication and record keeping 7

 Risk assessments for self-medication 7

 Appendix 1 Bath Academy First Aider 9

 Appendix 2-Location of first aid boxes and defibrillators 10

 Appendix 3-Care of Boarders who are unwell 11

 Reporting of accidents 12

 Appendix 4-paracetamol stock tracking 15

 Appendix 5-Pupil self administration of medication Risk Assessment 16

+Appendix 6-Gillick competency 17

 First aid can save lives and prevent minor injuries becoming major ones.
-Tutors' conditions of employment do not include giving first aid, although any member of staff may volunteer to undertake these tasks.
+Teachers' conditions of employment do not include giving first aid, although any member of staff may volunteer to undertake these tasks.
 Staff in charge of students are expected to use their best endeavors at all times, to secure the welfare of the students at the college in the same way that parents might be expected to act.
 At Bath Academy we provide the necessary equipment and facilities to ensure that adequate first aid cover is available to staff, students and visitors.
 This provision is available at all times while people are on the college premises, and also off the premises whilst on college visits.